andrescorrada/IntroductionToAlgebraicEvaluation/TheForgottenRadicalEmpiricismOfRegnault.md

 I stumbled upon the algebraic solution to this problem in 2008, ignorant of Regnault and his forgotten insights.
 I was working for Howard Schultz at the Computer Science Department at UMass/Amherst.
 Schultz had hired me a year earlier.
-He called me and stared by saying "I have a start-up that is working on making Diigital Elevation Models from aerial images.
+He called me and started by saying "I have a start-up that is working on making Diigital Elevation Models from aerial images.
 A map-making company."

+"Stop, you had me at map-making.
+How can I help you?"
+He hired me and we worked for a year on that failed start-up, IAVO.
+Schultz had trained as an oceanographer and yet he worked at the Computer Science department.
+The reason was that he is one of the pioneers of using computer vision to make maps.
+He has numerous patents in the field,

+1.